backplane/conex/wimlib-imagex/README.md

 > wimlib-imagex deals with archive files in the Windows Imaging (WIM) format.
 Its interface is similar to Microsoft’s ImageX, but wimlib-imagex is cross-platform and has useful improvements and extensions

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/wimlib-imagex).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/wimlib-imagex).

 ## mkwinpeimg